 - a School-based Literacy Initiative (up to 20 hours)

-The face-to-face workshops are delivered over 5 days.
+The virtual workshops are delivered over 5 days.

-Primary and secondary participants work together during the workshops to explore relevant leadership theories and general literacy content, then split into separate streams for literacy content tailored to their context.
+During the workshops you will explore relevant leadership theories and general literacy content, as well as literacy content tailored to your context.

 Workshop 1: A model for teacher change

 Explore a model of teacher change and understand the sequence of events which create lasting changes in teachers’ attitudes and perceptions.
 Find out how you can support teachers to explore new pedagogies and to monitor student growth on a day to day basis.

 Explore a change model which will support you to understand and respond to resistance, and plan for the implementation of change initiatives.

 Learn about the strategies that support teachers to gather feedback from students, and how to focus on formative assessment practices.

 Unpack the research and evidence which supports a need for schools to establish their own internal systems and professional culture to improve student outcomes.

 Discuss and delve into how coherence can be created across the system based on the knowledge developed during the course.
 School teams will also present their School-based Literacy Initiatives.